Georg Schmitt: Life

 Towards the end of 1849 Schmitt returned to Paris, "lured", according to one source, by the offer of the organist's post at Saint-Sulpice, filling the position vacated through the death earlier that year of Louis-Nicolas Séjan.
 Schmitt's incumbency commenced, formally, on 1 January 1850 and lasted slightly more than 13 years.
 It was at Schmitt's instigation that between 1857 and 1862 the organ was greatly enlarged by Aristide Cavaillé-Coll, a celebrity among nineteenth century organ builders among.
 The resulting 100 register instrument was sufficiently impressive to persuade one of Schmitt's most illustrious successors at Saint-Sulpice, Charles-Marie Widor, to remain in post for more than 60 years, and can still be enjoyed today (2021): it has "never been electrified", though necessary maintenance has been undertaken during the intervening century and a half: most notably a meticulous and "respectful" dusting exercise was performed between 1988 and 1991.

-When Schmitt left his job at Saint-Sulpice at the end of April 1863, the move was made at the instigation of Aristide Cavaillé-Coll, who indicate that he would prefer that his "masterwork of an instrument" should be entrusted to the hands (and feet) of his friend Louis James Alfred Lefébure-Wély.
-There were suggestions that Schmitt's style was considered too classical-contrapuntal (so "too German"?) for the "operatic" style that had by this time become fashionable in "post-revolutionary" Paris under France's new dictatorship.
+When Schmitt left his job at Saint-Sulpice at the end of April 1863, the move was made at the instigation of Aristide Cavaillé-Coll, who indicate that he would prefer that his "masterwork of an instrument" should be entrusted to the hands (and feet) of his friend Alfred Lefébure-Wély.
+There were suggestions that Schmitt's style was considered too classical-contrapuntal (so "too German"?) for the "operatic" style that had by this time become fashionable in post-revolutionary Paris in the Second French Empire.
 Schmitt seems to have had no difficulty in finding alternative work as choirmaster and organist at other Paris churches.
-He was also employed for a number of years at the prestigious Church Music Academy of Louis Niedermeyer.
+He was also employed for a number of years at the prestigious École Niedermeyer de Paris.
 A number of Schmitt's pupils from that time went on to occupy important organist posts across France.